UTSC-CSCC01-Software-Engineering-I/term-group-project-c01w25-project-course-matrix/doc/sprint3/iteration-03.plan.md

 - Ensure that our application’s docker image runs on a VM instance accessible on the web.
 - Ensure that our deployed project automatically redeploys when a new version of our application is pushed that passes all unit testing.

-#### Epic 4: Unit Testing
+#### Epic 4: Unit and integration Testing

 **Team Members:** Austin

-- Create unit tests for our application functions (timetable, ai assistant, user stories, etc.) such that their functionality is clear and bug free.
+- Create unit / integration tests for our application functions (timetable, ai assistant, user stories, etc.) such that their functionality is clear and bug free.

 #### 1.2 Events